ITP19NYPL/NYPL_Taxonomy_Application/README.md

 This course is taught by Professor Jean-Claude Franchitti and this project involves NLP (Natural language Processing) and some other technologies which is really crucial and helpful for our daily lives.

+All the deliverables can be found in the [sharing folder](https://drive.google.com/open?id=1F2129MiDaLzAa-kERRjKDVpU8Iph7SuT) including Business Model Canvas, Showcase Videos, Technical & Business Poster, Kickoff and Showcase decks, Flyer and Report.

 ## Set up
 To get started, download and install [VirtualBox](https://www.virtualbox.org/) and [Vagrant](https://www.vagrantup.com/).
 Then clone the project to your development folder and invoke vagrant.